Sea Turtles 2024 Request for Proposals

-- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes, educational institutions, international organizations.
+- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Tribal Governments and Organizations, educational institutions, international organizations.
 For-profit organizations are eligible to apply, but should reach out to the program staff prior to submitting an application.

 - As this program will award grants of Federal financial assistance funds, applicants must be able to comply with the OMB guidance in subparts A through F of 2 CFR 200 (OMB Uniform Guidance).

-- Ineligible applicants include U.S. Federal government agencies and for-profit entities.
+- Ineligible applicants include U.S. Federal government agencies.

 Ineligible Uses of Grant Funds

 - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
 NFWF acknowledges, however, that some projects may only be completed using NFWF funds to procure equipment or capacity building through the purchase of equipment .
 If this applies to your project, please contact the program staff listed in this RFP to discuss options.